Welcome to the new home of the Joint Electronic Library. Please update your bookmarks to reflect the new URL: http://www.jcs.mil/Doctrine.

 Enlisted PME & Talent Management Vision

-This instruction establishes policy to assist the Chairman of the Joint Chiefs of Staff (CJCS) in developing joint doctrine for the employment of the Armed Forces of the United States in accordance with Title 10, United States Code, Section 153 of reference a.
+This instruction establishes policy to assist the Chairman of the Joint Chiefs of Staff (CJCS) to develop doctrine for the joint employment of the Armed Forces of the United States in accordance with Section 153 of Title 10, US Code.

-This manual establishes adaptive joint doctrine procedures in support of the Chairman of the Joint Chiefs of Staff’s (CJCS’s) responsibility to develop doctrine for the joint employment of the Armed Forces of the United States, as directed in reference a and as established in references b and c.
+This manual establishes the joint doctrine development and revision process in support of the Chairman of the Joint Chiefs of Staff’s (CJCS’s) responsibility to develop joint doctrine for the employment of the Armed Forces of the United States, as directed in Title 10, US Code, section 153, and as established in JP 1, Volume 1, Joint Warfighting, and CJCSI 5120.02, Joint Doctrine System.